 What about Earth, whose interiors are also under extreme pressure and temperature conditions?
-Although three-quarters of Earth’s surface is covered by water, standalone water or ice rarely exists in Earth’s interiors.
+Although three-quarters of Earth’s surface is covered by water, standalone water or ice rarely exists in Earth’s interior.
 The most common unit of “water” is hydroxyl, which is associated with host minerals to make them hydrous minerals.

-Here, a research group led by Dr. Qingyang Hu, Dr. Duckyoung Kim, and Dr. Jin Liu from the Center for High Pressure Science and Technology Advanced Research discovered that one such hydrous mineral also enters an exotic superionic phase, similar to water ice in giant planets.
+Here, a research group led by Dr. Qingyang Hu, Dr. Duckyoung Kim, and Dr. Jin Liu from the Center for High Pressure Science and Technology Advanced Research discovered that one such hydrous mineral also enters exotic superionic phases, similar to water ice in giant planets.
 The results are published in Nature Geosciences.
 Dr. He, who conducted the computational simulation, said:

 “In superionic water, hydrogen will get released from oxygen and become liquid-like, and move freely within the solid oxygen lattice.
 Similarly, we studied a hydrous mineral iron oxide-hydroxide (FeOOH), and the hydrogen atoms move freely in the solid oxygen lattice of FeO2.